-Gatherings Act - United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly - amicus curiae - Western Cape High Court
+Gatherings Act - United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly - amicus curiae - Western Cape High Court - Constitutional Court

 The protesters, among other things, chained themselves to the railings at the City’s Civic Centre.
 Upon police intervention, 21 protesters were arrested and charged under section 12(1)(a) of the Regulation of Gatherings Act 205 of 1993 (“Gatherings Act”) for unlawfully and intentionally convening a gathering without providing the relevant municipal authority with any notice that the gathering would take place.
 In the alternative to the main charge, the accused were charged under section 12(1)(e) of the Gatherings Act for unlawfully and intentionally attending a gathering without notice and the required permission from the relevant authority.